TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

    composer install --no-dev

 .. warning::
-   Always use the :bash:`--no-dev` parameter to prevent installing packages marked as "development only" to be deployed on the productive server.
+   Always use the `--no-dev <https://getcomposer.org/doc/03-cli.md#install-i>`__ option to prevent installing packages marked as
+   "development only" to be deployed on the productive server.

 Or by executing the above command on a development system or in a Docker container